ackmanx/quick-delete/NOTES.md

     * K photos are obvious that they're being kept

 * Have action bar at bottom that's transparent with flag options

+* When removing marked images, make sure there's no way to mark an image (like via index?) and then cause the file list to refresh.
+This would cause the indexes to change and wrong files get deleted.
+Maybe just mark the filename.